Accounting

 One-time or unusual items: Documentation that supports both what the item is and why it is non-recurring.

 The common thread: evidence should arrive with the variance, not after the reviewer asks for it.
-Teams that write the explanation first and hunt for evidence later are the ones sending frantic emails on day 4 of close asking AP for a copy of an invoice from two months ago.
+Teams that write the explanation first and hunt for evidence later are the ones sending frantic emails on day 4 of close asking AP for an invoice from two months ago.

 Building a review queue (instead of reviewing everything)

-If your senior accountant or controller reviews every account's variance explanation personally, you have built a process that does not scale.
+If your controller reviews every account's variance explanation personally, you have built a process that does not scale.
 The solution is a review queue that routes variances based on materiality, risk, and whether the explanation requires judgment.
-The difference between a variance process and a variance queue: one calculates change, the other manages attention.

 Tier 1: Auto-document, no review required.
-The variance is below both the dollar and percentage thresholds.
-No journal entry is needed.
-The system (or the preparer) documents the variance amount and a standard note ("Below materiality threshold, no investigation required").
+The variance is below both thresholds.
+The preparer documents the variance amount and a standard note.
 The reviewer does not need to see this.

 Tier 2: Preparer documents, reviewer skims.
 The variance exceeds one threshold but the root cause is known and recurring.
-Examples: a seasonal marketing campaign that spikes every Q4, a payroll increase from annual merit raises that were budgeted at a different effective date, or a hosting cost increase from a contract renewal that was anticipated.
+Examples: a seasonal marketing campaign that spikes every Q4, a payroll increase from annual merit raises, or a hosting cost increase from an anticipated contract renewal.
 The preparer writes the explanation and attaches evidence.
-The reviewer confirms the explanation is reasonable without conducting an independent investigation.
+The reviewer confirms it is reasonable without conducting an independent investigation.

 Tier 3: Full review.
-The variance exceeds both thresholds, OR it is the first occurrence of this variance, OR it involves a sensitive account, OR it requires a journal entry, OR it is an expected variance that did not appear.
-These get the controller's full attention: the explanation is reviewed, the evidence is inspected, and any journal entries are approved before sign-off.
+The variance exceeds both thresholds, OR it is the first occurrence, OR it involves a sensitive account, OR it requires a journal entry, OR an expected variance did not appear.
+These get the controller's full attention.

 Routing Criterion | Tier 1 (Auto-doc) | Tier 2 (Skim) | Tier 3 (Full Review) |